 Letters to Mom

 Ian Nathan did not have a girlfriend at the time of his service in Korea, but he wrote to his mother and brother.
 His brother helped him identify Venus from his observations of the dark night sky from his tent.
-Ian Nathan visited Seoul once during his time in the Army, but the city was in shambles due to the fighting that occurred there.
+He visited Seoul once during his time in the Army, but the city was in shambles due to the fighting that occurred there.
 Markets were set up, but most of the goods had been created from scavenged items.
 He contrasts his experience with pictures of modern Seoul.

 Democracy v.
 Totalitarianism: Walls Don't Work!

-Ian Nathan considers the Korean War very important to world history, particularly due to the development of South Korea as a highly educated, economically strong nation with a stable government.
+Ian Nathan considers the Korean War very important in world history, particularly due to the development of South Korea as a highly educated, economically strong nation with a stable government.
 He feels the seventy-year time span since the armistice is unfortunate, with gamesmanship and the sadness of separated families between North Korea and South Korea.
-He compares the divide between North and South Korea to the Berlin Wall and the Donald Trump wall on the southern United States border.
+He compares the divide between North and South Korea to the Berlin Wall and the wall on the southern United States border.